ntsd/ntsd.dev/_posts/2022-11-26-understanding-blockchain-and-web-3.md

 4. Voting Systems: Blockchain can be used to create a secure and transparent voting system, allowing for anonymous and tamper-proof voting records.

 5. Smart Contracts: Blockchain can be used to create smart contracts, which are self-executing contracts with the terms of the agreement written into code.
 These contracts can be used for a wide range of applications, from financial transactions to supply chain management.

-6. Real Estate: Blockchain can be used to create a secure and transparent record of real estate transactions, allowing for faster and more secure property transfers and eliminating the need for intermediaries.

 These are just a few examples of the many ways in which blockchain technology can be used to create secure and transparent record-keeping systems.
 As blockchain technology continues to evolve and mature, we can expect to see even more innovative use cases emerge across a wide range of industries.